-Every nationality has their own identifiable characteristics no matter how stereotypical they may sound.
-As a Finn I hardly recognize these behavioral traits in myself until I’m outside my home country, Finland.
-With this list you’re sure to never mistake a Finn for anyone else again, especially while traveling or residing abroad…
+Every nationality has its own identifiable characteristics no matter how stereotypical they may sound.
+As a Finn, I hardly recognize these behavioural traits in myself until I’m outside my home country, Finland.
+With this list, you’re sure to never mistake a Finn for anyone else again, especially while travelling or residing abroad…

 2. But Finns are surely there.
 We’re super punctual.
 If an event starts at 10:00 a Finn will be there at 9:40.
 Tip: If there’s coffee, make it 9:20.

 3. Finns are the grumpiest looking people in the group.
 Finns tend to have unreadable facial expressions all while avoiding excessive smiling.
 If we’re excessively smiling it’s most likely because you just told an inappropriate joke.
-We love questionable humor.
-Dark winters = dark humor?
+We love questionable humour.
+Dark winters = dark humour?

 4. Finns can be spotted awkwardly hovering around the coffeemaker drinking hideous amounts of coffee, no matter what time of day it is.
 It’s a way of staying awake during those dark winter months, and a habit we cannot switch off while abroad.

 5. Apart from finishing our coffee before you, Finns will also finish their alcoholic beverages before you.
 A moderate drinker to Finns is a person with a problem to others.
 Be careful when you challenge a Finn to drink — you will lose and most likely be humiliated.